-BEAM is a program of the Art of Problem Solving (AoPS) Foundation.
+BEAM is a program of the Art of Problem Solving (AoPS) Initiative.
 Read more about the AoPS Initiative staff and its board of directors here.

 In addition to 160 summer staff, BEAM employs the following year-round staff.

 DANIEL ZAHAROPOL, BEAM FOUNDER AND AopS Initiative EXECUTIVE DIRECTOR

 Dan Zaharopol, who went to college at MIT and graduate school in mathematics at the University of Illinois, is himself a product of summer math programs.
 He is an award-winning teacher with experience teaching at MIT, the University of Illinois, the Boston Math Circle, and Canada/USA Mathcamp.
 He is on the board of the Mathematics Foundation of America and serves on the Advisory Board for the New York Math Circle.
 Beyond his role as BEAM Founder and AoPS Foundation Executive Director, Dan serves on the summer faculty and as summer site director.

 Lynn Cartwright-Punnett, Director of ProgramS and Development